Poikilos/blockability/README.md

 #### Instructions for working with pygame with python 3 in Geany
 Download python 3.2 from https://www.python.org/ftp/python/3.2.5/python-3.2.5.msi
- (must be 3.2 for pygame to work) and install (during install, choose install for All Users) Download Pygame 1.9.2 py3.2 (make sure you get python 3.2 version) and install Download Geany from geany.org and install
+ (must be 3.2 for pygame to work) and install (during install, choose install for All Users) Download Pygame 1.9.2 py3.2 (make sure you get python 3.2 version) from http://pygame.org/ftp/pygame-1.9.2a0.win32-py3.2.msi and install
+Download Geany from geany.org and install
 In Geany, change options for python: open a python file or save the untitled file to untitled.py (in order to be able to change py file settings), then click Edit, Preferences, Editor, "Indentation" tab.